spendierk/TKET_website/what_is_TKET.rst

 - **Technical Limitations**: Algorithm performance is limited by the number of gates (circuit depth).
 - **Resource Constraints**: Current quantum computers don't have enough qubits for many applications.
 - **Noise Constraints**: Existing qubits and quantum gates are noisy, requiring us to use fewer gates to limit errors.
-- **Device constraints**: Specific challenges arise from gate choice, qubit connectivity, and hardware-specific nuances.
+- **Device Constraints**: Specific challenges arise from gate choice, qubit connectivity, and hardware-specific nuances.

 TKET addresses these constraints and limitations in quantum computing.

 Key TKET Features and Advantages
 ===============================
+- **Intuitive Constructs:** With TKET, users can specify operations directly without the need to develop their own compiler; the system optimizes tasks automatically.
 - **Advanced Compiler:** TKET automatically addresses many constraints and limitations of NISQ devices.
-- **Flexibility:** TKET operates independently of the programming language chosen for the algorithm and the specific quantum computer running the circuit.
+- **Flexibility:** TKET operates independently of the programming language chosen for the algorithm and the specific quantum computer or simulator running the circuit.
 - **Efficiency:** TKET's streamlined design means users can concentrate on their technique or project without getting bogged down in technical details.

-(add bullet point for high-level constructions - from the ease of use point of view - but don't say "easy to use." you don't have to write your own compiler, you can just say the operation you want; the compiler will do the optimization for you)
+OR

+- **Direct Operations**: With TKET, tell it what you want, and it handles the complex parts.
+- **Smart Compiler**: TKET deals with common issues found in NISQ devices.
+- **Flexibility**: Use TKET no matter your coding language or the quantum machine you're using.
+- **Focus on Your Work**: TKET takes care of the technical side, so you can work on your main project.

 TKET is designed to be an advanced optimizing compiler that prioritizes ease of use and efficiency in leveraging gate-level quantum computers.